mendersoftware/mender-docs/09.Add-ons/05.Orchestrator/02.Examples/docs.md

 ![manifest-v1 Install](example-manifest-v1.png)

-From the perspective of the UI, the update will go through a standard process as how the Mender client goes through.
+From the perspective of the UI, the update will go through a standard process as how the Mender Client goes through.
 Once completed, the new changes will be visible in the software tab.